 How to increase Probiotic in the body?

 You can get probiotics from food and supplements.
 Both are good and equally beneficial.
-Since our diet plan is not efficient enough to get us enough probiotic that our body requires, supplements come in rescue here.
+Since our diet plan is not efficient enough to get us enough probiotics that our body requires, supplements come in handy here.

-You can enhance the amount of good microbes/bacteria in your body through foods, drinks and supplements.
+You can enhance the amount of good microbes and bacteria in your body through foods, drinks, and supplements.

-You may already have certain foods in your daily diet that contain probiotic.
-Fermented foods (yogurt and pickles, for example) are home to a host of good bacteria.
-There are also fermented drinks like kombucha (fermented tea) or kefir (fermented dairy drink) that introduce extra probiotic.
+You may already have certain foods in your daily diet that contain probiotics.
+Fermented foods (yoghurt and pickles, for example) are home to a host of good bacteria.
+There are also fermented drinks like kombucha (fermented tea) or kefir (fermented dairy drink) that introduce extra probiotics.

-You need to check the food label for "live and active cultures" to its ability of being a probiotic.
-A few suggestions for some of the probiotic-rich foods you can add to your diet are;
+You need to check the food label for "live and active cultures" to determine its ability to be a probiotic.
+A few suggestions for some of the probiotic-rich foods you can add to your diet are:

 However, you can’t focus on specific foods only for probiotics.
-Your body also needs other nutrients too to function healthy.
-Hence the key is having a balanced & healthy diet.
+Your body also needs other nutrients to function properly.
+Hence, the key is having a balanced and healthy diet.

 How do you take Probiotic Supplements

 Apart from food, you can add probiotics to your routine through supplements (dietary).
-These aren’t drugs/medicines, so they do not need to be approved by the Federal Drug Administration (FDA) & available as OTC.
-You may also seek guidance of your dietitian or physician for a major diet change in crucial cases,
+These aren’t drugs or medicines, so they do not need to be approved by the Federal Drug Administration (FDA) and be available as OTC.
+You may also seek the guidance of your dietitian or physician for a major diet change in crucial cases.

-How WonderPro, the super probiotic can be helpful in Acid Reflux
+How WonderPro can be helpful in Acid Reflux

 Acid reflux is directly linked to your gastrointestinal tract.
 Probiotics are one such therapy.
 Probiotics are good bacteria that keep bad bacteria from growing.
 Bad bacteria can cause illness and unwanted symptoms.

 WonderPro is a super probiotic in powdered form.
 It contains 5 billion good bacteria per gram.
-Its tested and evaluated by DIPAS, Department of Defence Research and Development in Ministry of Defence of the Government of India (DRDO), charged with the military's research and development.
-It’s sugar free and dairy free feature makes it unique in the market of OTC probiotic supplements.
+It's tested and evaluated by DIPAS, the Department of Defence Research and Development in the Ministry of Defence of the Government of India (DRDO), charged with the military's research and development.
+Its sugar- and dairy-free features make it unique in the market for OTC probiotic supplements.